Kirsty MacColl: Aftermath

 The powerboat involved in the collision was controlled by Guillermo González Nova, multimillionaire president of the Comercial Mexicana supermarket chain, who was on board with members of his family.
-The boat was owned by Carlos González Nova, brother and founder of the chain.
+The boat was owned by Carlos González Nova, brother of Guillermo and founder of Comercial Mexicana.
 An employee of Guillermo González Nova, boathand José Cen Yam, said he was in control of the boat at the time of the incident.
 Eyewitnesses said that Cen Yam was not at the controls and that the boat was travelling much faster than the speed of one knot that González Nova said.

-Cen Yam was found guilty of culpable homicide and sentenced to two years 10 months in prison.
+Cen Yam was found guilty of culpable homicide and sentenced to two years and ten months in prison.
 He was allowed under Mexican law to pay a punitive fine of 1,034 pesos (about €63, £61 or US$90) in lieu of the prison sentence.
 He was also ordered to pay approximately US$2,150 in restitution to MacColl's family, an amount based on his wages.
 People who said they spoke to Cen Yam after the killing said he received money for taking the blame.